Go to main navigation

 How and when to serve a response:

-Even though you were served at the wrong address you must serve your FL-320 Response on the lawyer for your ex if you intend to file it.
-Your response must be served 9 court days before the hearing if served in person and 9 court days plus 5 regular days if served by mail.
+A responsive declaration to a Request for Orders must be served 9 court days before the hearing if served in person and 9 court days plus 5 regular days if served by mail.
 You use proof of service form FL-330 for personal service and FL-335 for mail service.

 You can also serve your FL-320 response via email.
 The lawyer’s email should be typed under his/her name on the FL-300 Request for Orders (first page at the top left).
 Use form POS-050 for your proof of service.
 Service by email must be done 9 court days plus 2 regular days before the hearing.
 If you serve by email include a message in the e-mail stating: “Dear Ms./ Mr. Lawyer I’d like to serve my FL-320 by email if you do not stipulate to e-service, please write me back and let me know.”
 This is because under the Code the parties are supposed to agree to electronic service.